hightechif/node-auth-local/README.md

-## Authentication with Local Strategy | Passport.js | NodeJS
+## Authentication with Local Strategy | Passport.js | Node.js

 ### Description

-This is a simple login system using authentication in NodeJS with express, passportJS, and ejs.
+This is a simple login system using authentication in Node.js with express, passportJS, and ejs.
 This authentication using local strategy.

 ### Dependency NPM Package